Personal Injury Lawyers Calgary

 We will attempt to determine the fair value of your claim throughout the course of your matter.

-- General Damages compensate you for pain and suffering, loss of enjoyment of life, loss of housekeeping ability, and the loss of future income and;
+- General Damages which compensate you for pain and suffering, loss of enjoyment of life;

-- Special Damages compensate you for your actual economic loss, such as out-of-pocket expenses and loss of income to the date of settlement or trial.
+- Special Damages compensate you for your actual out-of-pocket expenses in relation to your recovery; and

 How can I afford a lawyer?